Monday, September 30, 2024

 INTELLECTUALS, CAFÉS AND THE OCCUPATION

-BOOKSELLERS, EDITORS, WRITERS, STUDENTS, PROFESSORS, GALERY OWNERS, MOVIE MAKERS (...)
+BOOKSELLERS, EDITORS, WRITERS, STUDENTS, PROFESSORS, GALERY OWNERS, MOVIE DIRECTORS, ACTORS (...)
 MET IN THE CAFÉS

-One could make phone calls there and stay indefinitely for the cost of a cup of coffee.
+It was a place from which to make phone calls, pick up messages and stay indefinitely for the cost of a cup of coffee.

 # # #